Codium-ai/pr-agent/README.md

 </div>

 ### [Documentation](https://pr-agent-docs.codium.ai/)
-- See the [Installation Guide](https://qodo-merge-docs.qodo.ai/installation/) for instructions on installing PR-Agent on different platforms.
+- See the [Installation Guide](https://qodo-merge-docs.qodo.ai/installation/) for instructions on installing Qode Merge PR-Agent on different platforms.

-- See the [Usage Guide](https://qodo-merge-docs.qodo.ai/usage-guide/) for instructions on running PR-Agent tools via different interfaces, such as CLI, PR Comments, or by automatically triggering them when a new PR is opened.
+- See the [Usage Guide](https://qodo-merge-docs.qodo.ai/usage-guide/) for instructions on running Qode Merge PR-Agent tools via different interfaces, such as CLI, PR Comments, or by automatically triggering them when a new PR is opened.

 - See the [Tools Guide](https://qodo-merge-docs.qodo.ai/tools/) for a detailed description of the different tools, and the available configurations for each tool.